Aaron-RN/HTML-Building-With-Responsive-Design/README.md

 # Building with Responsive Design
-In this project, I built a responsive website.
-The website I built was The Next Web, a tech-focused magazine which uses media queries to gracefully degrade their site as the window size is reduced.
+In this project, I built a clone of a responsive website.
+The website I re-built was The Next Web, a tech-focused magazine which uses media queries to gracefully degrade their site as the window size is reduced.

 ![](images/img1.png)
 ![](images/img2.png)